COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ```
 cd Module2
-mkdir mapping
+mkdir -p mapping
 cd mapping
 ```

-Next we want to use the reads to start the [BWA](https://github.com/lh3/bwa) mem alignments. `BWA mem` is currently one of the standard short read based mapper and that is why we are using it here.
+Next we want to use the reads to start the [BWA](https://github.com/lh3/bwa) mem alignments. `BWA mem` is currently one of the standard short-read based mapper and that is why we are using it here.
 To see the available options of `bwa` just execute its command (or see [manual](http://bio-bwa.sourceforge.net/bwa.shtml)):

 ```
 bwa
 ```

 #### 1. Index reference genome:
 We first need to index the reference genome itself by using `bwa index`.

 ```
 bwa index reference.fasta
 ```
-This should only take a few seconds since the SARS-Cov-2 genome is very small.
+This should only take a few seconds since the SARS-Cov-2 genome is tiny.

 #### 2. Map reads to genome:
 Next we are ready to start mapping the fastq reads to the genome itself.
 For this we want to use the `bwa mem` option that is best capable to handle the Illumina paired end reads.